Bareflank/hypervisor/README.md

 ## Contributing

-If you would like to participate in the development of this project, the following Wiki page provides more information on how to do so:
+We are always looking for feedback, feature requests, bug reports, and help with writing the code itself.
+If you would like to participate in this project, the following Wiki page provides more information on how to do so:

 https://github.com/Bareflank/hypervisor/wiki/Contributing